Conflicts at Work: Most Common Types

 At any company that staffs more than one person, conflicts are inevitable.
 Some of them take their roots in the organizational structure and leadership style, and others happen when different personality types and work approaches clash.
 One way or another, a conflict can stimulate the healthy exchange of ideas and creativity.
 On the other hand, if ignored or handled incorrectly, organizational conflicts may cause staff dissatisfaction, lower productivity, high turnover and other bad consequences for business.
 Today, we are going to look at the importance of managing conflicts and discuss the 5 major types of conflicts and how they can be resolved.

 Whether you are a manager or a staff member, you’ll learn the practices that you’ll be able to instantly use in your current situation in the office.
 Therefore, if you’re in the middle of conflict with someone, you won’t have to make a CV and look for a new job – things can certainly be improved at your current workplace.
+We will also discuss some workplace safety tips.

 Why conflict management is important?